sympy/sympy/doc/src/aboutus.rst

 #.
 Alistair Lynn: Removed duplicate classifiers list in setup.py
 #.
 Govind Sahai: Fixed some typos
 #.
 Adam Bloomston: Improve conversion of Decimal to Float
+#.
+Nguyen Truong Duy: Fix a bug in cancelling MatrixElement expressions

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.